SathyaBhat/sathyabh.at/content/2010-10-12-two-months-on-im-soldiering-on.md

   - 3i
   - Austin
   - Chennai
-  - Hassles
-  - Life
-  - Views
   - work

 ---
-Hard to believe, but it's been two months since [I've been in Austin][1]{#aptureLink_i24lvCH4aM}.
+Hard to believe, but it's been two months since [I've been in Austin][1].
 Let's rewind back to my flight details.

 As mentioned in my previous post my flight was due to depart at 04:45, and I would have to reach at the Airport by atleast 2AM.
 Since I didn't have a vehicle, I called up a call-taxi and arranged for it to come at 01:30.
 The airport was about 45 minutes from where I stay, and wasn't sure about the traffic (if any - plus it was kinda stormy that night/early morning) so revised the taxi timings and asked him to come over at 01:15.